 16kg + 4.1m x 75cm wide

 That’s 29.5″ and about as wide as you’d want to be in a proper IK.
 I see that in France it’s homologated for use as a kosher ‘Cat C, 10km from shore’ sea kayak while in North America it’s sold as a Swing EX.
+See the comparison table.

 From the bow shape it looks like it’s based on the slightly shorter but much wider Swing 2 – or the longer but also wider and higher pressure Seawave.
 That lightweight deck is fixed and has Swing-like struts to keep it up and shed water.
 Access is by straight zips or down the hatch.
 If they’re like the Swings they probably leak.

 As for pressures, the Framura runs a disappointing 0.2 bar/2.9psi, not the 0.25 bar of the Seawave.
-But I also hear that Gumo-recommended max pressures are on the conservative side: the side tubes can be run up to 50% higher with great improvements in rigidity (the floor runs an 0.2 bar PRV so can’t be over-pressured).
+But I read that Gumo-recommended max pressures are on the conservative side: the side tubes can be run up to 50% higher with great improvements in rigidity (the floor runs an 0.2 bar PRV so can’t be over-pressured).
 I also read somewhere they got 12kph out of a Framura while testing at sea.
 The best I ever got out of my Java or Incept was a short burst of 10kph.

 In 2016 they introduced a rudder kit (left) for the Framura/EX.
 I made one for my Seawave but in the end, could not be bothered with it on day paddles.
 On multi-day runs where you get the weather you’re given, a rudder may be a good idea.